Myth #10: The Buzz Feels Amazing (The Brain Chemistry Trick)

 • Dependence and cravings

-The buzz is like borrowing happiness from tomorrow and paying interest with stress, fatigue, and emotional instability.
+The buzz is like borrowing happiness from tomorrow and paying it back with stress, fatigue, and emotional instability.

 The Buzz Isn’t as Special as It Seems

 You can recreate those moments without alcohol.
-They’ll feel even better because you won’t have to deal with the crash afterward.
+And they’ll feel even better because you won’t have to deal with the crash afterward.

 The Trap of Chasing the Buzz